-One way of setting up a PermanentAttachment relationship is to make both the objects PermanentAttachments and add one to the attachedObjects property of the other, for example:
+One way of setting up a PermanentAttachment relationship is to make both the objects PermamentAttachments and add one to the attachedObjects property of the other, for example:

 '''

 PermanentAttachment, FireSource, Fixture 'flaming torch torch/flame/flames' 'torch' @mainCave

 "The torch, which is fixed firmly to wall by a steel bracket, is blazing merrily,

 its flames casting a bright but flickering light over the cave. "

-cannotTakeMsg = 'It\'s fixed to the wall. '
+cannotTakeMsg = 'It\'s fixed to the wall.

 preCondIobjBurnWith = static inherited - objHeld

 isLit = true

 disambigName = 'flaming torch'

 attachedObjects = [bracket]

 baseCannotDetachMsg = 'It\'s too firmly fixed. '

-;
+:

-bracket : PermanentAttachment, Decoration 'steel bracket' 'steel bracket' @mainCave
+bracket : RoomPartItem, PermanentAttachment, Decoration 'steel bracket'

+'steel bracket' @mainCave

 "The steel bracket is fixed securely to the wall; there doesn't appear to be

 any way it could be detached. "

-.
+specialNominalRoomPartLocation = defaultNorthWall

+specialDesc = "A steel bracket containing a flaming torch is fixed to the wall. "

+:

 '''